 Since the Master Plan and Parks Plan already set goals and track progress toward access to green space, actions that increase access to parks have been left off the CSP action table.
-Instead, the CSPrestoration plans.
-Early steps will set up the City forfocuses on actions to increase biodiversity and how tolong-term results and success.protect and improve the health of natural areas.
+Instead, the CSP focuses on actions to increase biodiversity and how to protect and improve the health of natural areas.